Courses for Credit

 Media and Performing Arts

-Students in pass/no credit courses may request a written explanation from their instructor by obtaining Clarification of Evaluation form from the Continuing Education office before the class ends.
+Students in pass/no credit courses may request a written explanation of their performance in the class from their instructor by obtaining a Grade Clarification form from the Continuing Education office before the class ends.
 The form is kept on file.
 Students may request a copy of this form to be sent with their transcripts.

-Students may apply for a 3-credit independent study if the appropriate course is not being offered.
+Students may apply for a 3-credit independent study if the desired course is not being offered.
 The student must develop a proposal in consultation with a faculty advisor and include a description of the project and proposed schedule of meetings.
-Proposals for independent studies must be submitted to the Continuing Education office before the add/drop deadline.
+Proposals for independent studies must be submitted to the Continuing Education office in the first two weeks of the semester.
 Signature of the faculty member and approval of the Dean of Professional and Continuing Education are required before instruction and work may begin.

 Transfer of Credit